ayushganguli1769/weather/README.md

 # weather
-This is a weather map.
+This is a weather app.
 Following apis have been used during this project</br>
 <table>
 	<tr>
 		<td><strong>API</strong> </td>